106106/Linux_tutorials/tutorial-using_git/instructions.md

 git config --global core.editor vim
 ```

-### Checking Git Setting
+### Check Git Setting

-To check the configurations made and where they are stored.
+To check the configuration setting we just made and where they are stored.

 ```
 git config --list --show-origin